loekvanrossem/top_vision/README.md

 ## Contents

 - **source:** This folder contains source code and utilities used for analyzing data.
-- **example.ipynb:** This file contains an example of decoding simulated neural activities of simple cells in response to grating with varying phases and orientations.
+- **example.ipynb:** This file contains an example of decoding simulated neural activities of simple cells in response to grating images.
 - **environment.yaml:** This file lists the required packages and dependencies needed.

 ## Usage